 Jeff Bezos, a tech industry visionary and a leader who has played a major role in reshaping the way our entire commerce system operates, has taken this philosophy to heart.
 He set out to build the world’s most customer-centric company and did just that with Amazon, one of the most popular and successful companies around today.
 Perhaps his most relevant and important piece of advice?
 It’s simple: “Listen to the customer and invent for the customer.”

-If you focus all of your customer growth and retention efforts on “delighting” customers what you think customers used to want, you will miss out on opportunities to better serve them in the future.
+If you focus all of your customer growth and retention efforts on “delighting” customers based on what they used to want, you will miss out on opportunities to better serve them in the future.
 To thrive today and beyond, you must anticipate customer needs and challenges and find innovative ways to solve them, while making doing business with you as seamless as possible.

 Your ability to manage customer growth and retention is ultimately dependent on your ability to adapt to ever changing customer expectations and desires.
-Understanding your customers’ – what they do or don’t do, how they feel, what they want – will help you succeed.
-Learn more about how implementing a Customer Success solution can help your company grow closer to its customers and grow recurring revenue.
+Understanding your customers’ – what they do or don’t do, how they feel, and what they want – will help you succeed.
+Reach out to see how ServiceSource can help you gather these insights and transform your customer journey experience.